BoltonStudios/easy-zillow-reviews/README.txt

 == Description ==

-*Easy Zillow Reviews* makes it easy for realtors and lenders to fetch and display reviews from the Zillow API Network.
+*Easy Zillow Reviews* makes it easy for realtors and lenders to display reviews from the Zillow API Network.

 View the [Demo](https://www.boltonstudios.com/easy-zillow-reviews/).

-= Free Edition Features =
+= Features (Free) =
 * Compliant with Zillow's [Terms of Use](https://www.zillow.com/corp/Terms.htm) and [Branding Requirements](https://www.zillow.com/howto/api/BrandingRequirements.htm).
 * Display your reviews using the official Zillow API data.
-* Free for Real Estate Agents (individuals and teams).
+* Free for real estate agents (individuals and teams).
 * List and grid layouts.
 * Widget and shortcode options.
-* Gutenberg block (edit review layouts in the new WordPress editor!).
+* Gutenberg block (edit review layouts in the new WordPress editor).

-= Mortgages Partner Edition Features =
+= Lender Reviews Edition Features (Paid) =
 * Lender reviews.
 * Individual loan officer reviews.
 * Company profile reviews.